UC Davis plays 17 games against six teams that reached the NCAA Tournament, including three conference champions

 After having two games cancelled due to rain last week, UC Davis returns to the diamond for their first game in almost a week

-In his time on the coaching staff at UC Davis, Vaughn has mentored 37 players who have gone on to sign professional contracts, including 15 pitchers.
-Ten Aggies have earned a total of 12 All-America honors and three have been named West Region Pitchers of the Year.
+Eleven Aggies have earned a total of 13 All-America honors and three have been named West Region Pitchers of the Year.
 In 2004, one of his protegés - Michael Potter - captured California Collegiate Athletic Association Pitcher of the Year honors.
-In Vaughn's tenure as pitching coach, five of his ptichers have been selected as conference pitcher of the year.
+In Vaughn’s tenure as pitching coach, six of his pitchers have been selected as conference pitcher of the year, while 51 players have gone on to earn first team all-conference honors -- including six All-Big West first-team selections and one Big West Player of the Year (Jake Jefferies, 2008).

 Vaughn has coached some of the best pitchers in UC Davis history.
 Under his guidance, two-time All-American Justin Reid posted a 1.82 ERA as a sophomore - the program’s lowest in 26 years - then struck out a school record 125 batters his junior year.
 Reid was inducted into the Cal Aggie Athletics Hall of Fame in June of 2010.
 Reid joins Dave McKae, Justin Fitzgerald, and Andy Suiter as one of several Vaughn protegés whose names are scattered throughout the UC Davis record books.